amarantha-k/cbas/_drafts/4_error.md

     SELECT *
     FROM GleambookUser user;

-Let's assume we have a spelling mistake in the "GleambookUser" and we missed the ending "s", we will get the following identifier resolution error:
+Let's assume you have a spelling mistake in the GleambookUser and you missed the ending **s**, youl get the following identifier resolution error:

     Error: Cannot find dataset GleambookUser in dataverse Default nor an alias with name GleambookUser!